Your Path of Construction has the power to drive incredible efficiencies. Are you making the most of it?

-In a presentation to the Construction Owners Association of Alberta last year, industry experts Glen Warren, Yogesh Srivastava and Joe Hobbs put Path of Construction at the epicentre of all work package planning, from engineering to procurement and beyond.
+In a presentation to the Construction Owners Association of Alberta last year, industry experts Glen Warren, Yogesh Srivastava and Joe Hobbs put Path of Construction at the epicenter of all work package planning, from engineering to procurement and beyond.

-“THE KEY to successful workface planning (WFP) within advanced work packaging (AWP) implementation is to have engineering work packages and procurement work packages provided complete and on time to support the Path of Construction on your project,” they said.“
+“THE KEY to successful workface planning (WFP) within advanced work packaging (AWP) implementation is to have engineering work packages and procurement work packages provided complete and on time to support the Path of Construction on your project,” they said.

-The entire AWP/WFP strategy is dependent on engineering and procurement providing their deliverables to meet path of construction.”
+The entire AWP/WFP strategy is dependent on engineering and procurement providing their deliverables to meet the path of construction.”

 This realization has prompted many Owner and EPC companies to embrace practices that support construction-driven delivery.
 Many continue to refine the Path of Construction efforts by honing the sequence of construction work areas and packages with improved construction execution logic and smarter installation planning.